openregulatory/templates/templates/qms/post-market-surveillance/sop-post-market-surveillance.md

 * **Moderate:** Non-serious injury
 * **Marginal:** Everything else, less than moderate

-Depending on the applicability, severity and observed trends of the new information, appropriate actions are initiated.
+Depending on the applicability, severity and statistical relevance of the new information, appropriate actions are initiated.
 The QMO and the Person Responsible for Regulatory Compliance (PRRC) must be consulted in this step, other roles (e.g. medical staff) should be involved if needed.

 Actions may entail: